 - It may pose a risk of chlorine overdose

-It is, however, to keep the flavor in mind when choosing a substitute for white wine in cooking, but that doesn’t mean you can’t experiment with flavors and taste.
+However, it is important to keep the flavor in mind when choosing a substitute for white wine in cooking, but that doesn’t mean you can’t experiment with flavors and taste.
 Taste test as you cook to achieve the desired flavor in your dish.

-I think we can all agree that sometimes you don’t have white wine available and you can’t give up on a recipe just because one ingredient isn’t available.
+I think we can all agree that sometimes you don’t have white wine available, and you can’t give up on a recipe just because one ingredient isn’t available.